esraa-saleh/Data-informed-Coronavirus-Articles-for-Public-Health/README.md

 # Data-informed-Coronavirus-Articles-for-Public-Health
 A compilation of data-informed articles on the novel coronavirus, focusing on impacts/strategies for public health, with careful consideration to source credibility.
+Although scientific journal articles are cool and I'll add some, I would like to focus efforts on good quality material that is accessible and readable for those who are not subject matter experts.
+I encourage contributions that contain intuitive explanations and interactive demonstrations of relevant concepts (e.g. social distancing).

 ### Instructions for pull requests
   To contribute to this compilation of resources, please submit a pull request.